Rick Clark, 5th generation farmer has been using cover crops for over 10 years on his 7,000 acre family farm.

 - ROI –

 What you won’t find on this list is yield.
 Rick specifically states that he will sacrifice yield for soil health, knowing it will payoff in the long term.
+However, Rick has been able to keep his yields consistent, which has allowed him to forecast better and ultimately improve his business.

 Watch More Videos from Rick Clark